stsentemeidis/Machine_Learning_Bank_Marketing/Bank-Marketing-Report.md

 our case we follow the below two methods:

   - Feature Selection using **Lasso Logistic Regression**.
-  - Feature Selection with **Recursive Feature Elimination**.
+  - Feature Selection with **Recursive Feature Elimination** using Random Forest functions.

 Going deeper in the process, we first take the variables that the *lasso* regression gives us, in order to deal with the problem of multicollinearity as well.
-In particular, we started our process with **146** variables and the algorithm ended up choosing **82** of them as important.
-As a following up step, we apply **RFE**, using *random forest* functions and a cross validation methodology, on the variables given by the lasso regression to get another subset of the important variables, based now on a *tree* method (RandomForest) and we ended up with **21** variables.
-The justification behind the decision for 21 variables is the plot below that came up as an outcome of the RFE approach.
+In particular, we started our process with 146 variables and the algorithm ended up choosing 83 of them as important.
+62 features were rejected by
+    Lasso.

-    ## [1] "The Lasso Regression selected 82 variables, and rejected 63 variables."
+    ## [1] "The Lasso Regression selected 83 variables, and rejected 62 variables."
-    ## Warning in matrix(c(sort(as.vector(varsNotSelected)), "", "", ""), nrow =
-    ## 13, : data length [66] is not a sub-multiple or multiple of the number of
-    ## rows [13]

 <table class="table table-hover table-condensed" style="margin-left: auto; margin-right: auto;">